NSVS 14256825

 NSVS 14256825, also known as V1828 Aquilae, is an eclipsing binary system (of the Algol type) in the constellation of Aquila.
-The system comprises a subdwarf OB star and red dwarf star.
+The system comprises a subdwarf O star and red dwarf star.
 The two stars orbit each other every 2.648976 hours.
 Based on the stellar parallax of the system, observed by Gaia, the system is located approximately 2,700 light-years (840 parsecs) away.

+In 2007, Patrick Wils et al. discovered that NSVS 14256825 is an eclipsing binary, by examining the Northern Sky Variability Survey (NSVS) data.
+They also classified it as an HW Virginis type star, a binary pair in which variability arises from one star reflecting the light of the other as they orbit each other.

 Nomenclature

-The system is most commonly referred to using its designation from the Northern Sky Variability Survey (NSVS), a survey of stars with apparent magnitudes between 8 and 15.5.
+The system is most commonly referred to using its designation from the NSVS, a survey of stars with apparent magnitudes between 8 and 15.5.
 It also has a variable star designation, V1828 Aquilae.

 Eclipse timing variations

-NSVS 14256825 has been extremely well-studied using photometry, but the resulting models often contradict each other, even with similar statistical significance, or with data that are collected later.
+NSVS 14256825 has been very well-studied using photometry, but the resulting models often contradict each other, even with similar statistical significance, or with data that are collected later.
 Many studies have found that this system exhibits eclipse timing variations (ETVs) that are significant, cyclic and not explainable by other stellar mechanisms such as the Applegate mechanism.
 In 2012, it was found that the orbit of NSVS 14256825 was increasing at a rate of 12e−12 days per orbit.